 Online music composition lessons and courses were established online in 1996 to provide composers with an option for learning how to write and compose music that goes beyond simply learning about composing a melody and plugging in harmony.
-Our composers study with a music composition instructor that gives composition lessons to composers around the globe through a combination or private instruction and individualized online music composition courses, at a time and schedule that works for even the busiest composer.
-As the first website to provide online music composition lessons, we have developed an effective system for teaching composers how to compose music based on research, experience, and education.
+Our composers study with a music composition instructor who gives composition lessons to composers around the globe.
+This is accomplished through a combination of private instruction and individualized online music composition courses, at a time and schedule that works for even the busiest composer.
+As the first website to provide online music composition lessons, we have developed an effective system for teaching composers how to compose music based on research, experience, and innovation.

-Music composition lessons take composers through a series of online music composition courses aimed at developing the composer's knowledge of music theory, and teach composers how music theory relates to the organization of music.
+Music composition lessons take composers through a series of online music composition courses aimed at developing the composer's knowledge of music theory in a practical manner by teaching composers how music theory relates to the organization of music.
 Starting with the fundamentals, music composition lessons teach concepts of unity, variety, and the aesthetics of musical form.
-While formal training in music isn't required to begin studying music composition, a commitment to the art and knowledge of basic musical concepts is highly encouraged.
+While formal training in music isn't required to begin studying music composition, a commitment to learning about basic musical concepts is highly encouraged.

-Access to music composition courses, as appropriate to the student composer's current ability.
-Music Theory begins in the fall, Counterpoint in the winter, and Orchestration in the spring.
-Composers that don't meet the minimum requirements to take courses will receive basic theory instruction in their private lessons, until the composer is ready to take courses.
+Access to advanced music courses, as appropriate to the student composer's current ability.
+Music theory begins in the fall, counterpoint in the winter, and orchestration in the spring.
+Composers that don't meet the minimum requirements to take courses will receive basic theory instruction in their private lessons, until the composer is ready to take courses.*

 Please check the Pay for Lessons link in the navigation bar for current prices.
 Prices are monthly and provide students with two lessons per month and access to the current composition course.
 Students may apply to begin a course in January, March, May, July, September, and November.

 Our monthly magazine delivers the best music composition lessons and techniques straight to your inbox.